 The Willamette authors listed below are authors that were featured on the WU Reads page sometime in the past.
-Be aware that in most cases, the authors' biographical information and list of publications have not been updated.
+Please be aware: the authors' biographical information and list of publications may not be up to date.

 Mary R. Bachvarova is Professor of Classical Studies at Willamette University; she began working at Willamette in 2003.
 Mary received her undergraduate degree from Harvard University/Radcliffe College and her M.A. and Ph.D. from the University of Chicago.
 Mary is a diligent researcher and writer of many journal articles and book chapters; she won the Lawrence D. Cress Award for Excellence in Faculty Scholarship in 2015.
 Mary is the author, co-author or editor of the following books:

 Maegan Parker Brooks is an Assistant Professor in the Civic Communication and Media Department.
 She earned her bachelor’s degree from the University of Puget Sound and her master’s and PhD from the University of Wisconsin-Madison.
 Maegan’s PhD is in Communication Arts, with emphases in Rhetoric and Afro-American Studies.
 Her research and teaching interests are centered around race and racism.
 Maegan has written a number of articles that have appeared in both scholarly and popular publications and she recently received a generous gift from the Kellogg Foundation to work on a documentary about the life and legacy of Mississippi native and civil rights icon, Fannie Lou Hamer.
 She is the author of the following books: